To change your logo go to the 'Page Master' under the 'Design' menu

-On the old jetty there is a café, bar and restaurant selling the usual stuff and now open in the evenings for straightforward home cooked meals as well but check times on their website (ph 01687 482 487), bike hire, and a craft shop also selling the usual stuff, all are friendly and helpful.
+On the old jetty there is a café and bar selling the usual stuff and open in the evenings for straightforward home-cooked meals as well, but check times on their website (ph 01687 482 487), bike hire, and a craft shop also selling the usual stuff, all are friendly and helpful.
 And camping pods have sprouted.

 Eigg was once notorious for its awful lairds, greedy or bonkers or both, and here we are talking 20th century not the very old days.
 However, there was a celebrated community buyout in 1997 — for £1.5 million — and the island is now a much more harmonious place, as you can see from its very good website.
 Indeed, the population has increased from about 60 before the buyout to just over 100 in 2017.
 According to one commentator in 2017 "Eigg's success has come from genuine fusion of Hebridean culture and mainland counterculture".
 Well, maybe.
 The island now even has its own electical grid fed by its own renewable energy sources (wind, water and sunshine), most impressive.
 And on Eigg you will find the doctor for the Small isles, if you should need one.

 Poll nam Partan is certainly sheltered but seems to me rather too shallow, certainly at springs, but with the Antares chart I imagine a good spot can be found.
 There is a bit of a volcanic sandy beach for the bucket and spade members of the crew, but the beach behind the new pier is better if a little overshadowed by the pier itself — an overlarge roll-on roll-off confection.